Gary Owen's S.I.R.T. South Beach Line Page

 head walk at

 This was actually the setting for the first station

-An undated aerial view of the area near Clifton Junction.
+Two undated aerial views of the area near Clifton Junction.

-The SIRT South Beach ROW can be seen at the upper right.
+The SIRT South Beach ROW can be seen at the upper right (first photo).

 we have a 1991 aerial view of

 Here's the same aerial view around 2003.

 A view of a passing train on the main line

 see the abandoned

 The Bachman station was located between Lynhurst And Chestnut Avenues (2.0 miles).